vBarFace/ADVANCED-TRAFFIC-ANALYSIS-FROM-FIXED-CAMERA-VIDEO-DATA/README.md

 The script used was in Open Source.
 In addition to my changes, previous changes were made by Eloísa Macedo, PhD Researcher at the Engineering Department
 Mechanics at the University of Aveiro [macedo@ua.pt], and Antonio Pascale [a.pascale@ua.pt].

-In addition to the code used, there is a word file with the necessary instructions for installing the programs used.